Why Earn a 4-Yr Degree?

+Furthermore, individuals with bachelor's degrees typically earn higher salaries.
+The U.S. Census Bureau reported in 2016 that the median weekly earnings for bachelor's degree holders were $1,156, as compared to $819 for associate's degree holders, and $692 for high school graduates.
 This increased earning potential may be due to the fact that having a bachelor's degree is a minimum requirement for advanced positions in almost any field.
 Having a 4-year degree is also a prerequisite for graduate study, which can help you advance even further in your career.

-What is a 4-Year Degree?
+What Is a 4-Yr Degree?

-A 4-year degree is another term for a bachelor's degree and used to distinguish it from 2-year associate's degrees, which are the other common type of undergraduate postsecondary programs.
+A 4-year degree is another term for a bachelor's degree, and is used to distinguish it from 2-year associate's degrees, which are the other common type of undergraduate postsecondary programs.
 Students don't generally need any previous college experience to enroll in a 4-year degree program.
 However, they must either have a high school diploma or have passed the GED exam to earn their high school equivalency credential.

-Where to Earn a 4-Year Degree
+Where to Earn a 4-Yr Degree

 Students can earn 4-year degrees at colleges and universities throughout the country.
 These include everything from public universities to private liberal arts colleges to Ivy League institutions.
 Individuals who already know what they want to study may consider seeking out schools that are particularly well-known for those subjects.
-Those who plan to determine their majors after starting a program can search for schools based on location, size, general reputation or one of many other factors.
+Those who plan to determine their majors after starting a program can search for schools based on location, size, general reputation, or one of many other factors.

 Regardless of your reasons for choosing a school or program, make sure that you're studying at an accredited institution.
 Some graduate schools and employers may not accept degrees from non-accredited schools.